tectiv3/standardfile/README.md

 #### Disable registration
 To disable registration run with `standardfile -noreg`

+#### Handle CORS automatically
+Run with -cors flag to enable automatic cors handling (needed for standardnotes app for example).

 ### Deploying to a live server
-I suggest putting it behind nginx with https enabled location
+I suggest putting it behind nginx or caddy with https enabled location
 ```
 server {
     server_name sf.example.com;